oleander/markdown-to-bbcode-js/README.md

 [markdown-to-bbcode.herokuapp.com/](http://markdown-to-bbcode.herokuapp.com/)
 or poke around in the `public/js` folder.

+## Code

+The library is defined in the `public/js/markdown.js` file.

 ## Specs

 Take a look at `spec` folder or open the `spec/SpecRunner.html` in your browser.